 Joe enrolled at the Dana School of Music, Youngstown State University after completing his military service.
 He was a 4-year member of both the wind ensemble and the jazz ensemble.
 He served as the first president of the YSU jazz ensemble during his senior year.

 After YSU, Joe took the job as music teacher/band director in Austintown, Ohio.
 During his 34 years he taught K-5 elementary, 5th grade band, high school bands, jazz ensemble and music appreciation.
 He retired in 2009 and was asked by a close friend to be his marching band assistant at Champion High School, Warren, Ohio.
 He served in that position until 2012.
-He works part-time at Music and Arts Store in Canfield, Ohio and continues to teach the saxophone.
-When he is not working, Joe enjoys photography, skiing, and cooking.
+He works part-time at The Music Gallery in Canfield, Ohio and continues to teach the saxophone.
+When he is not working, Joe enjoys photography, and cooking.

 Joe married his wife Peggy in 1983.
-Their son Michael lives in Chicago and Joe’s daughter Jill lives in Minneapolis.
+Their son Michael lives in Chicago and Joe’s daughter Jill lives in Kauai, Hawaii.

 Joe started conducting YACCB in September 1990 and wants to continue as their conductor for many years to come.
 His desire is to help this band become bigger and better.
 One of his projects is to have the band perform a “concert series” in one or more of the many outstanding concert halls in the city of Youngstown.